 For the latter part of our day we took ourselves away from the activities in the centre and headed to the Northumbrian water hide and river view point.
 We had absolutely no idea that the Wetland Centre covered such a vast amount of land and with views up to Penshaw Monument and along the River Wear, it really is such a picturesque place to visit.
 Our walk took us right around the edge of the Wetlands by the riverbanks and we popped into the various hides along the way to see what birds and wildlife we could spot.
 We thought it was a really great idea to have bird spotting books in the hides as not everybody knows what they are looking at even when they do spot something.
 We walked passed the dragonfly ponds which didn’t disappoint as there was loads of dragonflies dancing around the ponds.
 From here we wandered through the woods and eventually arrived at the play area again.
 This was a convenient end to our day as the kids got to run through the park one last time, going on everything again before it was time to leave.

-We managed to clock up 11,000 steps covering an estimated 4.5 miles on our day out.
+According to my TomTom sports watch, we managed to clock up 11,000 steps and covered an estimated 4.5 miles on our day out.
 We could have done even more as there was areas we didn’t even get around to seeing.
 We had a wonderful day at Washington Wetland Centre and will definitely return.
 The kids fancy pond dipping next time!